seanox/aspect-js/README.md

 function and an easy integration into the markup, arose a similar client-side fullstack solution.

 Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs).
-This framework takes the declarative approach of HTML and extends this with expression language, reactivity rendering with additional attributes, Model View Controller, view model binding, resource bundle, NoSQL datasource, test environment and much more.
+This framework takes the declarative approach of HTML and extends this with expression language, reactivity rendering with additional attributes, Model View Controller, view model binding, events, interceptors, resource bundle, NoSQL datasource, test environment and much more.

 # Features